SeaGL/organization/meetings/2020/20201130-retrospective-2.md

 - Awesome to see all the tweets WITH IMAGES scheduled!!!  this made a huge difference, speakers loved RTing their talk tweets.
 Lots of engagement stirred up from that.
 - Schedule of blog posts was good, but lots of posts could have gone out a bit earlier like the schedule by a couple of weeks (note to Program)
 - Would be good to get images out to speakers sooner (Ben: agreed.
 I used my image to promote on LinkedIn, my newsletter, etc. I'm sure others would like to do the same)
-- MIght want to peel out some of the people who are doing the interviewing or assembly for different pieces of information, from the people who would write the posts themselves ++ generally this is the principle of not having people chair multiple committees
+- Might want to peel out some of the people who are doing the interviewing or assembly for different pieces of information, from the people who would write the posts themselves ++ generally this is the principle of not having people chair multiple committees
 - Would be good to have a list of people with their interests/skills listed, in order to rely less heavily on 1 or 2 people for certain things
 - graphics were so freakin good
 - outreach retrospective pad: https://pad.sfconservancy.org/p/seagl_promo_2020.11.23